brettdavies/AiAiO/Documentation/tasks/slice3.md

 Next Steps After Slice 3

-- Move on to Slice 4 (Video Upload & Offline Caching) to allow creators to attach videos to groups.
+- Move on to Slice 4 (Video Upload & Offline Caching) to allow creators to attach videos to teams.
-- Ensure group references are used in video metadata.
+- Ensure team references are used in video metadata.